open-energy-transition/Ember-Flexibility-Study/README.md

 ### Install Miniconda

-Miniconda is a package manager for conda-based environments.
+Miniconda is a package manager for Python, allowing to manage environments with different versions using the `conda` package manager.
 An environment is an isolated workspace that contains specific versions of Python and other packages needed to run a project, preventing conflicts between different projects' dependencies.

 We recommend to use Miniconda to manage the Ember Flexibility Study project environments.
 However, other package managers can be used, such as [Anaconda](https://www.anaconda.com/) or [mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html).